Resources for Students in Quarantine:

 Adhering to Quarantine Guidelines:

-Regardless of whether you have tested positive, are displaying symptoms, or if you are a close contact, you must always adhere to the following special health guidelines:
+Regardless of the reason for your quarantine, you must always adhere to the following special health guidelines:

 - When you can exit your space, you must go directly outside and may not wait for others or congregate in hallways in any way.